PacktPublishing/Ionic-Framework-Tips-Tricks-and-Techniques/README.md

 # Ionic-Tips-Tricks-and-Techniques
-This is the code repository for [Ionic 4: Tips, Tricks, and Techniques[Video]](Website), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Ionic Framework: Tips, Tricks, and Techniques[Video]](https://www.packtpub.com/mobile/ionic-framework-tips-tricks-and-techniques-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.